How to Design REST API?

 Field Value Remarks

 URI /members Each REST Resource has its own URI.
-Consumers access to URL to access for the REST Resource.
+Consumers use the URL to access the REST resource.

-Typically, a RESTful URI should refer to a resource that is a thing instead of referring to an action.
-Therefore, when you are deciding the URI, try to use a noun instead of a verb.
+Typically, a RESTful URI should refer to a resource (a "thing") instead of an action.
+Therefore, when deciding on a URI, try to use a noun instead of a verb.

-Method POST Specifies the action to act on the resource.
+Method POST Specifies the action to be performed on the resource.

 GET - A GET method (or GET request) is used to retrieve a representation of a resource.
-It should be used SOLELY for retrieving data and should not alter.
+It should be used SOLELY for retrieving data and should not alter it.

 PUT - A PUT method (or PUT request) is used to update a resource.
-For instance, if you know that a blog post resides at http://www.example.com/blogs/123, you can update this specific post by using the PUT method to put a new resource representation of the post.
+For instance, if you know that a blog post resides at http://www.example.com/blogs/123, you can update that specific post by using the PUT method to send a new representation of the resource.

 POST - A POST method (or POST request) is used to create a resource.
-For instance, when you want to add a new blog post but have no idea where to store it, you can use the POST method to post it to a URL and let the server decide the URL.
+For instance, when you want to add a new blog post but do not know its specific URI yet, you can use the POST method to send the data to a URL and let the server decide the final URL for the new resource.

 DELETE - A DELETE method (or DELETE request) is used to delete a resource identified by a URI.

-Description Create a new member by providing his/her name, address and telephone number.
-You will receive an object that holds the name, address, telephone and member ID of the member.
-Description of resource that will appear in generated API documentation.
-It is recommended to provide clear description of the service, so that the consumer know what the service is and how to operate with it.
+Description Create a new member by providing their name, address, and telephone number.
+You will receive an object that holds the name, address, telephone number, and member ID of the member.
+Description of the resource that will appear in the generated API documentation.
+It is recommended to provide a clear description of the service, so that consumers know what the service does and how to use it.

 9. Click OK.

-10. Let's say membership registration requires users to provide information like name, address and telephone.
-In API level, these are the parameters required by the service and should be provided by the consumer of the service.
+10. Let's say membership registration requires users to provide information like name, address, and telephone number.
+At the API level, these are the parameters required by the service and must be provided by the consumer.
 Let's represent this in our design.
-Move your mouse pointer over the REST Request Body icon and drag out the Resource Catalog button at top right.
+Move your mouse pointer over the REST Request Body icon and drag out the Resource Catalog button at the top-right.

 rest request body

-11. Release the mouse button and select Association -> One Class from Resource Catalog.
+11. Release the mouse button and select Association -> One Class from the Resource Catalog.

 select asso one class